harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 ### Can we run two input sets of a pipeline together in parallel ?

-No, It needs to be a different execution everytime.
+No, It needs to be a different execution every time.

 ### In fetch pipeline summary API, what does the fields "numOfErrors" and "deployments" mean?